Twins (1988 film): Cast

+Twins also features Tom McCleister as Bob Klane, David Efron as Morris Klane, Sven-Ole Thorsen as Sam Klane, and Gus Rethwisch as Dave Klane, a family of loan sharks, Richard Portnow as Tony, and Robert Harper as Gilbert Larsen.
+Director Ivan Reitman's children, Jason and Catherine make cameo appearances as Granger's grandchildren.

 Production

 The original music score was composed by Georges Delerue and Randy Edelman.
 Edelman has scored three more films for director Ivan Reitman (Ghostbusters II; Kindergarten Cop; and Six Days, Seven Nights) whereas this was Delerue's only work for him.
+This was conceived after the success of Legal Eagles.